puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/esoteric.md

 # Musl Support

 Artemis has support for compiling with the musl C standard library.
 This is useful if you want to run artemis on very niche Linux systems or systems that support ELF binaries.
-This allows us to avoid the target system C runtime and statically link msul instead.
+This allows us to avoid the system C runtime and statically link msul instead.

-If you want to compile artemis with musl runtime you will need [cross](https://github.com/cross-rs/cross).
+If you want to compile artemis with the musl runtime you will need [cross](https://github.com/cross-rs/cross).
 Once cross is installed just run:

 - cross build --release --bin artemis --target x86_64-unknown-linux-musl